 The secret to making pasta at home is that it’s not actually that hard, especially once you have all of the right tools.
 But even decisions as seemingly simple as whether you should buy a hand-crank pasta machine or an electric one can quickly become daunting if you don’t have a guide.
 Do you need a ravioli pin, or will a tablet suffice?
 What about a drying rack?
-So to figure out what pasta-making tools you really need, and which you can leave sitting in your Amazon cart, we asked Linda Miller Nicholson, author of Pasta, Pretty Please and the wizard behind the colorful, handmade twirls of dough featured on the Instagram account Salty Seattle, to walk us through everything she uses to cut, shape, and cook her lovingly made and endearingly bright pasta.
+To figure out what pasta-making tools you really need, and which you can leave sitting in your Amazon cart, we asked Linda Miller Nicholson, author of Pasta, Pretty Please and the “pasta artist” behind the Instagram account Salty Seattle, and Meryl Feinstein, the founder of Pasta Social Club in Austin, Texas, to walk us through everything they use to cut, shape, and cook their lovingly made and endearingly bright pasta.

 Another pasta-making tool that’s worth investing in is a rolling cutter.
 “You wind up using them so much in pasta-making that you don’t want the cheapo, stainless-steel ones,” says Nicholson.
 Also, because those lesser-quality ones are “not ergonomically comfortable, they don’t have the ability to cut nearly as well.”
 That’s why she likes this brass one from LaGondola with a wooden handle, which is heavy enough to smoothly and evenly slice through dough without tweaking your hand unnecessarily.